Skip to Content

 After you opt into the NFL concussion settlement class action, a third party may contact you to schedule a physical and cognitive examination.
 This examination is often meant to study the extent of cognitive damage compared to the retired football player’s age.

-Before you agree to any medical examination, speak with our team at Stallworth Law, P.A..
+Before you agree to any medical examination, speak with our team at Stallworth Law.
 In many cases, it is better to work with our network of qualified monetary award fund (MAF) doctors than to allow a third-party physician to manage your examination.

 How Will I Receive Benefits?